Maintaining Fontenelle Forest’s Trails

 Why do we reroute trails?

-Erosion is the biggest factor for rerouting trails.
+Erosion is the biggest factor when it comes to rerouting trails.
 Rainfall and snowmelt carry away soil and can create ditches or ruts on the trail.
-Some trails were created in unsustainable locations, like routes placed straight down a hillside or trails on flat terrain that don’t easily dry out after rain or snow.
+Some trails were created in unsustainable locations, like routes placed straight down a hillside or trails on flat terrain that do not easily dry out after rain or snow.

 Trails are created both by hand and by machinery.
 Staff and volunteers will use hand tools (shovels, hoes, axes), as well as equipment like a mini excavator and plate compactor to dig and compress dirt.